mysociety/fixmystreet/customising/index.md

 This contains basic colour information, so you can easily make a site that looks different simply by copying these files to your own cobrand CSS directory, and changing the colours.
+* config.rb
+This is the config script used by compass; to base your CSS off of FixMyStreet, you can just copy the one from `web/cobrands/fixmystreet/` and add your directory to `bin/make_css`.

 ## Configuration options